-Today’s weddings are ripe with tradition.
-These traditions are so ingrained into the wedding culture that we may not immediately recognize them as traditions.
+Today’s weddings are still filled with tradition.
+These traditions are so ingrained into the wedding culture that we may not immediately recognize them.
 However, that is exactly what the wedding garter, veil, bridesmaids, and rings are!

-Lucky Bride – The Wedding Garter
+The Wedding Garter – Lucky Bride

 Did you ever wonder why brides go through the trouble of purchasing, wearing, and having the garter tossed into a crowd?
 A long time ago people believed that the bride and her clothing were good luck.
+(Maybe people still believe this!)

-After the bride and groom said their vows, people would literally run over to the bride and try and steal parts of her clothing during the night.
-Not only was this a dangerous it also damaged the wedding gown.
-It is reported that some people were so motivated to obtain parts of the dress, that they would sneak (or burst) into the bedroom during the night and steal parts of the dress.
-This, obviously complicated things and made for an awkward confrontation.
+After the bride and groom said their vows, people would literally run to the bride to try and steal parts of her clothing.
+And they would do this all throughout the night.
+Not only was this dangerous, but it also damaged the wedding gown.
+It is reported that some people were so motivated to obtain parts of the dress, that they would sneak (or burst) into the couple’s bedroom during the night and steal parts of the dress.
+This obviously made for an awkward confrontation…

-So, to spare the bride and groom, the wedding garter was created!
+So, to spare the bride and groom the drama, the wedding garter was created!
 The wedding garter could be safely (and publicly) removed so that the wedding party could receive a part of the wedding gown.
 Once removed, it was to be tossed into the crowd and the catcher would receive good luck!
 The man who caught the garter would sometimes wear it or put it on his hat.

 The Wedding Veil and Bridesmaids

 The wedding veil is one of the most popular wedding traditions.
-There are a couple theories as to how the wedding veil tradition began (most of them religious), but one of the most popular theories is that it had protective abilities.
+There are a couple of theories as to how the wedding veil tradition began (most of them are religious), but one of the most popular theories is that it had protective abilities.

 The Wedding Rings

-The tradition of the wedding band being on the left ring finger dates all the way back to the ancient Egyptians.
-They believed that the vein of love ran straight from the heart to the left finger.
+The tradition of the wedding band placed on the left ring finger dates all the way back to the ancient Egyptians.
+They believed that the “vein of love” ran straight from the heart to the left finger.
 They chose a circle (over a square or a triangle) because a circle has no beginning or end.
-It is an eternal round that symbolizes eternal love.
+It is an eternal circle that symbolizes eternal love.

 The wedding garter has the most entertaining back story that we have heard.
 The wedding band is probably the most romantic.
 The idea of our love being represented by a ring, an eternal round with no beginning or end, adorned with a seemingly unbreakable gem, and worn on the finger with (the once believed) love vein, is incredibly romantic and one of our favorite origin and symbolism stories.